Definitions

 Tax Sales/Adjudicated Property

 Any property with outstanding taxes owed, both parish and/or municipal, is subject to an annual public sale held by the authorized tax collector.
 Any property not purchased by individuals through the public sale, is then adjudicated to the governing authority.
 These sales are held by the parish and municipal tax collectors, who publish a list of the tax debtors and notice of the upcoming tax sale, several times in a local newspaper.
 The delinquent property owner has three to five years from the date of the tax purchase to redeem the property by paying all of the outstanding property taxes to date, penalties and interest.
 It is important to note, that the assessor does not the collect taxes, nor do they keep a list of properties subject to impending tax sales.
 Only, after such sales have taken place that the assessor either transfers the properties to the new tax sale owner or to the adjudicated property roll.
-The parish tax sale is held by the Webster Parish Sheriff the third Wednesday of each May, which will include all delinquent parish taxes and delinquent taxes for the municipalities for which they collect.
+The parish tax sale is held by the Webster Parish Sheriff the second Wednesday of each May, which will include all delinquent parish taxes and delinquent taxes for the municipalities for which they collect.
 Please contact the respective tax collectors for more information as to the date and time of their tax sale.

 Tax Relief/Exemptions